wpmudev/forminator-ui/RELEASING.md

 Here's how to add your changes and get a new version out:

 1. **Create a New Branch**:
-    - Create a branch from the latest `releases` branch.
+    - Create a branch from the latest `development` branch.
-    - Example: `git checkout -b feature/add-toggle releases`
+    - Example: `git checkout -b feature/add-toggle development`

 2. **Add Your Changes**:
     - Make your changes (e.g., fix a bug or add a feature).